 Cost: From £1.00

-High on the list of Northern Ireland places to visit, Carrick-a-Rede Bridge is picturesque and fascinating.
-Brave this 20m-long rope bridge hanging 30m above the sea and discover what life was like for Northern Ireland fishermen many years ago.
+One of my favorite Northern Ireland places to visit, Carrick-a-Rede Bridge is picturesque and fascinating.
+Brave this 20m-long rope bridge hanging 30m above the sea and discover what life was like for Northern Ireland fishermen many years ago (as well as learn other fun facts about Ireland).
+You can still see the remains of an old cabin there, which I couldn’t fathom living at with how windy it was when I visited.

 7. Cushendun Village